CivicActions/nebula/CallNotes/Agendas&ActionItems.md

 * Need to test, test, test, including on iPhones and iPads and Android phones
 * Team needs to review (and probably add to) Checklist for Thursday night
 * Aaron, Steve and/or Rob to make sure all of USDS Checklist is responded to (it's okay if the answer is "didn't do it")
-* Relevant team members to review verbiage for different pools in the READMEs.
+* Melinda to flesh out Pools 1 and 2 READMEs, Steve to pass to Winvale.
+Relevant team members to review verbiage for different pools in the READMEs.
+* Steve to confirm pricing with Bill / Henry
+* Steve to confirm "matrix" with Winvale
 * More documentation of "portable URL" feature and why it was motivated by user interviews.

 ## 6/24 Scrum call Action Items